By Myanmar specialist Alex

-Burma’s sacred mountaintop Buddhist site
+Myanmar’s sacred mountaintop Buddhist site

-The Kyaiktiyo Pagoda, or Golden Rock, is revered by Buddhists throughout Burma.
+The Kyaiktiyo Pagoda, or Golden Rock, is revered by Buddhists throughout Myanmar.
 It teeters on the edge of a precipice and they say a single strand of the Buddha’s hair stops it from tumbling.

 Back in 2008, when a cyclone hit, it didn’t even wobble.
 Although, it gently rocks in the wind, as I saw when I visited.

-A four hour drive from Yangon brings you to Kyaiktiyo at the base of the mountain where the rock majestically balances.
-Then it’s a five hour climb to the rock.
+A four-hour drive from Yangon brings you to Kyaiktiyo at the base of the mountain where the rock majestically balances.
+Then it’s a five-hour climb to the rock.
 An easier option is to ride up to the summit on a local truck.

 Trekking to visit remote hill tribes